National Guard Military Academy of Ukraine: Faculty

 The majority of the faculty of the National Academy of the NGU took part in the Anti-Terrorist Operation Zone (ATO) and/or the Joint Forces Operation (JFO).

-School culture

-Sports life
+Sports

 In the park, next to the academy, there is a sports complex with an area of 1.2 hectares, which houses a gym, equipped with 250 and 100 - meter treadmills and installed 30 park simulators.
 This sports town serves as a base for classes and sports competitions with officers and cadets of the academy.
 The hand-to-hand combat hall provides an opportunity to engage in oriental martial arts.
 This sports equipment is resistant to weather conditions and is made by the servicemen of the Department of Physical Training and the training and production workshop of the Academy.
 The best athletes of the Academy have always worthily represented the educational institution at various competitions of the city of Kharkiv, the regional and republican councils of FST "Dynamo".
 The cadets of the Academy have also repeatedly become champions and winners of world championships, European and other international competitions.